nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "[ { key: "...", type: "...", definition: "...", default: "..." }, ...]"
 ```

-## If a page requires javascript...
+## if a page requires javascript...

 By default scrapefrom utilizes fetch under the hood, but if a page is unavailable because it requires javascript, there is the option to use [puppeteer](https://www.npmjs.com/package/puppeteer) (which should be able to bypass this requirement through the use of a headless chrome browser).